nyamadan/mqo.three.js/README.md

 mqo.three.js
 ============
-mqo.three.js is a mqo parser for three.js.
+mqo.three.js is a mqo importer for three.js.

 Demo
 ----